-Create a Series: My second goal, that I have had for quite some time now, is to create a series of work.
-I have started on this now and have picked a theme.
+Create a Series: My second goal, that I have had for quite some time, is to create a series of work.
+I have started on this and have picked a theme.
 I don't finish paintings every week and sometimes it takes me more than a month to finish a larger piece, so this will take time.
 I also jump around a lot with subjects, so it will be challenging to stick with one theme for a while.

 Enter an art show or sell in person: My third goal is to either enter an art contest or gallery, or get my art out there in-person.
 This was impossible for 2020 since fairs and art galleries were closed, but maybe there is hope of this happening this year.